 To overcome this problem, Ben Graham recommended that investors normalize earnings by using a seven-year average.
 Similarly, Robert Shiller’s cyclically-adjusted price/earnings ratio uses a ten-year average.
 But smoothing out earnings is only part of the job.

 Ben Graham also adjusted PEs to account for varying growth rates and bond yields.
 This I had learned in the 1980s from one of the first investing guides I owned.
-Ben’s rule of thumb for determine the fair value of a stock quickly found its way into my valuation toolbox, and allowed me to turn up my nose at the unjustly more popular PEG ratio.
+Because Ben’s rule of thumb made it easy to determine the fair value of a given stock, it quickly found its way into my valuation toolbox.

 It’s not what you say, it’s how you say it

-A huge insight landed in my lap one day in 2007 when reading through Carl Swenlin’s excellent Decision Point site.
+A huge insight landed in my lap one day in 2007 when reading through Carl Swenlin’s excellent Decision Point site (now part of StockCharts).

 On a chart of the S&P 500, Carl had plotted three PE lines, the central one representing fair value and two others for extremes of over and undervaluation.
 To calculate their values, he held the PE constant and solved for price.
 This technique immediately reminded me of the original Value Line, a multiple of cash flow drawn on a price chart, one I had studied for more than twenty years in pursuit of undervalued stocks.

 I knew right away this was the breakthrough I needed, but I still wasn’t aware it was the key to the castle.

 So equipped with the long range data I needed, the interest rate adjustment and an elegant way to visualize the data, Brock Value just fell into place.
 In an instant, I could see I had stumbled upon an important indicator.
 The S&P 500, superimposed on the BV line, tracked it closely, diverging from time to time, but always returning to a now-visible center of gravity.